dhansel/WifiModem/README.md

   vintage terminal programs that expect a phone number to only contain digits.

 If the port argument is omitted in either of these then it defaults to 23.

+Since there are only RX/TX pins on the ESP8266, there are no DSR/DTR or CTS/RTS hardware control signals.
+However, the module does understand the "+++" sequence to switch into command mode during a call.